 How Voice Memos Are Saved in macOS

-Unlike regular audio files that you might save to your Music or Documents folder, voice memos are stored in a system directory managed by macOS.
-This ensures that the app can keep them synchronized across devices when iCloud is enabled, while also keeping them separate from user-accessible media libraries.
+You might save regular audio files to your Music or Documents folder.
+However, macOS stores voice memos in a system directory.
+This ensures the app can keep them synchronized across devices with iCloud.
+It can keep them separate from user-accessible libraries.

 When you create a new recording, macOS does not immediately store it in a visible location.
-Instead, the file is placed inside the hidden Library folder, specifically under:
+Instead, the file is placed inside the hidden Library folder:

 ~/Library/Group Containers/group.com.apple.VoiceMemos.shared/Recordings